kylebshr/luka-mini/README.md

 ### 3. Allow Keychain Access

 DexcomMenu stores your username and password securely in the Keychain.
-You must grant keychain access when the app is opened for the first time.
-The app can only access keychain items it stores itself!
+If you downloaded the app, you must grant keychain access when the app is opened for the first time.
+(Don’t worry, the app can only access keychain items that it creates.)

 ![Screenshot 2024-04-12 at 4 05 09 PM](https://github.com/kylebshr/DexcomMenu/assets/3526783/c456e26a-e7e5-4f39-87a0-819039403b1e)